wandrew004/team-penguins-translator-service/README.md

 returns a tuple `(bool, str)`.
 Indicating if `content` is in English and the translated content if `content` is not in English.

+Integrate LLM to a production service is slightly different from using it in a notebook.
+You can follow [this](https://ai.google.dev/tutorials/python_quickstart) to setup LLM API properly.

 > [!WARNING]
 > Do not push your API key to your repository.
 You should use environment variables to store your API key.